Davelexic/Project-Model-Comparison/README.md

 ---
 **Whats the outcome?** <br />
 -We came to find if time and money are not a factor then with the right tuning a CNN model would preform well.
-Most of the time those variables are limited so making a simple deep learning provides almost as much insight with out the blood, sweat, and tears required to built and prep and CNN.
-We will continue to learn about this are and learn from our mistakes to evolve or pipeline so that it not so cumbersome.
+Most of the time those variables are limited so making a simple deep learning provides almost as much insight with out the blood, sweat, and tears required to built and prep a CNN.
+We will continue to learn about this process and learn from our mistakes to evolve our pipeline so that it not so cumbersome.